Alfredo Alonso

-Alfredo Alonso is a retired Cuba-born media executive.
+Alfredo Alonso is a Cuba-born media executive.
 He held senior management positions in Spanish-language media publishing, radio broadcasting, television production, corporate event management and restaurateur.
 He is known as an innovator of new products to reach the U.S. Hispanic media marketplace.
 Born in Habana, Cuba in 1960 to parents, Angel Alonso, father and Ana Maria Costal, mother.
-His family lived in the Bronx, where he attended Emerson High School.
+His family lived in the Bronx in the 1960s and moved to Union City NJ in the 1970s where he attended Emerson High School.

 Radio y Musica

-His career in Spanish-language media started in 1989 when he established a weekly Spanish trade publication Radio y Musica based in Tampa, Florida.
+His Spanish-language media career started in 1989 when he established a weekly Spanish trade publication Radio y Musica based in Tampa, Florida.
 The company in addition operated annual Spanish industry conventions Radio Y Musica Convention.
 The annual event was held in Los Angeles from 1990 to 1997 and expanded to San Juan, Puerto Rico from 1992 to 1995.
 Radio y Musica became known as the Spanish language Billboard.
 The publication was the first to create weekly charts by specific Spanish music formats, create radio syndication for weekly countdown shows, produced weekly music video programming and establish local correspondent's in top Hispanic markets.
 The conventions became a must attend for Spanish radio and label executives.
 Numerous Spanish language recording artists performed during the annual events including pop star Marc Anthony.
 Other notable artists to debut during the annual conventions, included Shakira, Alejandro Fernandez, Carlos Vives.
 He sold the company in 2000 to Radio & Records, Los Angeles, California in an effort to focus attention to his radio holdings.
 In 2002 Radio y Musica ceased operations after Radio & Records decided to fold its Spanish operations into R&R.